FAMILY

 The family is the nucleus of all other social organizations.
 The whole social structure is built of family units.
 It influences the whole life of society.
 The newly born child has to be taught and disciplined properly, and only then can he be adjusted to the wider world.
 This purpose is served only by the family.

-The members of the family have a deep sense of responsibility and obligation for the family.
-Due to this sense of responsibility, the entire members discharge their duties.
+The family members have a deep sense of responsibility and obligation.
+Due to this sense of responsibility, the entire family discharges its duties.
 All the members of the family have joint responsibility.
 In the family, the children learn about responsibility and cooperation.

 The family is the earliest social environment that surrounds, trains, and educates the child.
 It shapes the personality and moulds the character of its members.

-Family unity is maintained, and the adjustment between the family and society becomes possible due to social regulations.
-The social restrictions enable the members to behave in a socially useful manner, and family is believed to be a strong basis on which society’s fabric is dependent to a great extent.
-Thus, for example, there are social restrictions on divorce in almost every society.
+Social regulations maintain family unity and adjust to the family and society as much as possible.
+The restrictions enable the members to behave in a socially useful manner, and the family is believed to be a strong basis on which society’s fabric is dependent to a great extent.
+For example, there are social restrictions on divorce in almost every society.

-The family may be permanent and temporary by nature.
+The family may be permanent or transitional by nature.
 As an institution, it is permanent.
-When a couple after marriages settle in an independent residence, the family continues to exist with other members.
-Hence, family is permanent as an institution.
-Family, on the other hand, is temporary and transitional.
-Because the structure of the family changes over time in terms of size, composition, and status of persons.
+When a couple settles in an independent residence after marriage, the family continues to exist with other members.
+Hence, the family is permanent as an institution.
+Family, on the other hand, is temporary and transitional because the structure of the family changes over time in terms of size, composition, and status of persons.

-Sometimes we find two brothers of the same family living separately with their wives and children, but they are bound by a number of relationships of many kinds, thereby giving a new dimension to the composition and nature of family in modern times.
+Sometimes, we find two brothers of the same family living separately with their wives and children.
+Still, they are bound by many relationships, thereby giving a new dimension to the composition and nature of family in modern times.

 Types or Forms of Family

 No doubt, family is a universal social organization.
 But its forms, structure or types vary from society to society and from time to time.
-Due to variation in life, social values, culture and a host of other factors, different types of family are found to exist.
-Hence it is really difficult to classify family.
-But sociologists and anthropologists made an attempt to classify families.
+Due to variations in life, social values, culture, and a host of other factors, different types of families are found to exist.
+Hence, it is really difficult to classify families.
+However, sociologists and anthropologists have attempted to classify families.
 They classify families on a different basis.
 However, different types or classifications of the family are as follows:

 1. Based on size and structure: